Editorial photograph of an enterprise data center supporting an Oracle Database estate under review

 100% Buyer Side Independent

 Oracle Database is licensed on the Processor or Named User Plus metric, with a core factor table on premises and a separate virtual CPU rule in the cloud.
-The cost and the audit risk sit in the separately licensed options and management packs.
-This pillar covers the metrics, the options, virtualization, and audit defense.
+The cost and the audit risk live in the separately licensed options and management packs, not the database itself.

 Key takeaways

-• Oracle Database licenses on two metrics, Processor and Named User Plus, and you choose the cheaper fit.
+• Oracle Database licenses on two metrics, Processor and Named User Plus, and you choose the cheaper fit per database.

 • The core factor table applies on premises only, where an Intel core carries a 0.5 factor.